Indiana University-Bloomington logo

 About Indiana University-Bloomington

-Indiana University-Bloomington: A historic public research powerhouse with a vibrant Hoosier spirit.
+Indiana University-Bloomington: A flagship public research powerhouse with a rich history and vibrant spirit.

 Key Highlights

-• Established in 1820, making it one of the oldest public universities in the nation.
+• Founded in 1820, making it one of the oldest public universities in the United States.

 • Classified as an "R1: Doctoral Universities – Very high research activity" institution.

-• First public university to admit women on an equal basis with men in 1867.
+• One of the fourth public universities in the U.S. to admit women on an equal basis with men, starting in 1867.

 Timeline